nikhilweee/nikhilweee.github.io/content/blog/016-a-mexican-foodtrip.md

 +++
-categories = ["Travel", "Long Posts"] date = "2022-01-10"
+categories = ['Travel', 'Long Posts'] date = '2022-01-10'
+slug = 'mexico-yucatecan-foodtrip'
-subtitle = "Roadtrippin across the Yucatan in 9 days" title = "A Yucatecan Foodtrip" slug = "mexico-yucatecan-foodtrip"
+subtitle = 'Roadtrippin across the Yucatan in 9 days' title = 'A Yucatecan Foodtrip'
 +++

 > Disclaimer: All recommendations made in the blog are solely based on personal experiences.
 There are no affiliate links, and most of them will anyway take you to Google Maps.